ReaSu/thgtoa/guide.md

 As with other Linux Systems, if you want more security and do not trust the Trim operation then you will have no option but to either:

 -   Decrypt and re-encrypt the whole drive to overwrite all free space after data deletion.
 This will ensure overwriting of all the free space.
-I didn't find a reliable tutorial on how to do this safely on Qubes OS but it's possible this Tutorial could work as well <https://wiki.archlinux.org/index.php/dm-crypt/Device_encryption#Re-encrypting_devices> <sup>[[Archive.org]][486]</sup> (at your own risk, this has not been tested yet).
+I did not find a reliable tutorial on how to do this safely on Qubes OS but it's possible this Tutorial could work as well <https://wiki.archlinux.org/index.php/dm-crypt/Device_encryption#Re-encrypting_devices> <sup>[[Archive.org]][486]</sup> (at your own risk, this has not been tested yet).

 -   Refer to this Documentation (<https://github.com/Qubes-Community/Contents/blob/master/docs/configuration/disk-trim.md> <sup>[[Archive.org]][487]</sup>) and then trim using "fstrim --all" and then fill up the entire free space of the disk using an utility such as: